Giddy-eg/us_trades_wiki/Residual-Capacity.md

 ## Wind and Solar
 The Wikipedia sources (listed in `dataSources/ResidualCapacitiesByProvince.csv`) usually provide commission dates for existing facilities and planned facilities.
 However, in some cases these dates could not be found.
 In cases where an existing plants commissioning date could not be found, it was estimated to be commissioned in 2010.
 In cases where planned facilities commissioning dates could not be found, they were estimated to open in 2025.

+## Natural Gas
+In the model we include two types of natural gas power plants, a combined cycle and a combustion turbine.
+In cases where there were insufficient information on the power plant to classify it as one or the other, it was assumed to be a combined cycle

+## Biomass
+All biomass capacities and commissioning data currently comes from Wikipedia as shown in `dataSources/ResidualCapacitiesByProvince.csv`.
+If the commissioning date of a facility could not be found it was assumed to be commissioned in 2010.

 ## Assumptions
 * Capacity does **not** ramp down near the end of a stations life.
 The station goes from having full capacity in one year, to zero capacity after its retirement year